Current Professional Learning Opportunities

 Cancellation Policy: Cancellation notice must be received 2 weeks prior to the start of the course to be eligible for a refund.

-Instructors: Claudia Fox Tree & JoAnne Kazis
+Instructors: Dr. Claudia Fox Tree & Rebecca Smoler

 Cost: $325 IDEAS members /$390 non-members